All Episodes

 It's for McCain and Graham.

-Graham comes from the Jag Corps, he's military lawyer.
+Graham comes from the JAG Corps.

-With mainstream Republicans who vote in the primaries to determine the nominee.
+But I don't know where this gets him with mainstream Republicans who vote in the primaries to determine the nominee.

 Yes, these poor terrorists, these poor, poor terrorists being so mistreated by George W. Bush and John McCain and John Warner and Lindsey Graham have to ride to the rescue of the terrorists.